 In the near term, we expect our cost of revenues to increase in absolute dollars as our installed base increases, although certain of our costs of revenues are fixed and do not need to increase commensurate with increases in revenues.
-In addition, depreciation expense associated with deployed equipment for ShotSpotter and SafePointe is recognized over the first five and three years from the go live date, respectively.
+In addition, depreciation expense associated with deployed equipment is recognized over the first five years from the go live date.
 We also expect cost of revenues to increase in absolute dollars as we continue to invest in our customer success capabilities to drive growth and value for our customers.